Cyclones Judy and Kevin: Impact

-Effects elsewhere
+Elsewhere

 On 28 February, New Zealand's MetService noted a risk of strong winds and large waves for New Caledonia as Cyclone Judy passed to the northeast.
 A pre-cyclone alert was raised for the Loyalty Islands Province on 2 March as Kevin passed to the northeast.

 The Tonga Meteorological Service stated that the cyclones would likely remain far enough away to not have much impact; however, a small chance existed for Kevin to affect the kingdom.
 During the overnight of 4–5 March, Kevin entered Tonga's territorial waters in the ʻOtu Muʻomuʻa group of islands near Tele-ki-Tokelau and Tele-ki Tonga.
 As of 6 March no damage was reported.

 Although Kevin remained far to the south and west of Fiji on 3–4 March, associated inclement weather stemming from a trough prompted the issuance of heavy rain warnings for Ba, Kadavu, Lau, Lomaiviti, Nadroga-Navosa, and Ra provinces.
 The Fiji Meteorological Service warned that the southernmost islands could see winds of 45 to 85 km/h along with damaging ocean swells.
 Strong winds felled a royal poinciana tree in Naikabula, Ba Province, destroying a home in the process.